Sargodha: Sports

 Sargodha is home to the Sargodha Cricket Stadium.
 Sargodha's cricket team was a first-class cricket team that represented Sargodha Division.
 They competed in Pakistan's first-class tournaments in 1961–62 and 2002–03.
 There's a sports complex adjacent to the stadium that includes gym as well as basketball, badminton and table tennis courts.
 Moreover, karate classes also take place regularly at the complex.

 Mela Mandi Ground is a multi-use historic stadium in Sargodha.
-It is mostly used for cricket and football.
+It is mostly used for staging cricket and football matches.
 The Mela Mandi Ground was constructed to provide a vast ground for outdoor sports and activities.
-During March, every year (the country's spring season), several competitions are held here.
-Almost all Pakistani people watch these annual games.
+During March, every year (the country's spring season), several competitions are held here, attracting considerable spectator numbers.

 Sargodha is also home to Sargodha Astroturf Hockey Stadium, located near Mela Mandi Ground.
 It is home to the Sargodha District Hockey Team, and provides a reliable platform for the city's youth.
 Galaxy Sports Complex is a renowned Sports Academy of the city.

 A flood-lit football ground is under construction in Company Bagh, Sargodha.